maxkostow/createchromeapp/README.md

 - Have a URL ready for pasting (or dragging).
 You can, of course, type it in manually as well.
 - Optionally have an image ready for a nice application icon, it can be a JPEG, PNG, TIFF image or an .icns file.
 If using an image file, it should be a perfect square, ie. width=height, otherwise the icon generation probably fails.

+####Known issues:
+- Sometimes the app icon will revert to the Chrome icon.
+Just quit the instance and start it again to fix.
+- Sometimes your ```cmd+tab``` will fill up with Chrome icons.
+I'm guessing this is some dumb bug with Chrome.

 [1]: http://www.lessannoyingsoftware.com/blog/2010/08/149/Create+application+shortcuts+in+Google+Chrome+on+a+Mac]
 [2]: mailto:happy@hot.ee